SPA Strategic Coordinator

 Mercedes Bustamante is a Brazilian scientist with a Ph.D. in Geobotany from the Universität Trier in Germany.
 She is a professor at University of Brasília in Brazil, and a member of the Brazilian Academy of Sciences.
 She has coordinated chapters of the 5th Report of the Intergovernmental Panel on Climate Change (IPCC) and of the 1st Regional Assessment for the Americas of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
 She was a member of the Scientific Committee for reviewing the United Nations Environment Program (UNEP) nitrous oxide report, Latin America representative in the International Nitrogen Initiative, member of the Scientific Committee of the International Geosphere-Biosphere Program (IGBP) and of the Biosphere-Atmosphere Program in the Amazon (LBA).
 She was General Coordinator of Ecosystem Management and Director of Policies and Thematic Programs in the Brazilian Ministry of Science, Technology and Innovation, and Director of Brazilian Programs and Scholarships in the Coordination of Personnel Development (CAPES).

 Paulette Bynoe is a Guyanese scientist with a Ph.D. in Geography from the University of Sussex, England.
-She is a Senior Lecturer and the former Dean of the Faculty of Earth and Environmental Sciences at the University of Guyana.
+She is a Senior Lecturer and the Deputy Dean of the School of Graduate Studies and Research at the University of Guyana.
 She has 25 years of professional accomplishments as an interdisciplinary trained Environmental Specialist, and teaches different courses to postgraduate students in community disaster risk management, environmental impact assessment, environmental research methods, and environmental resources policy.
 In 2015, Paulette received the Golden Arrow of Achievement Award for environmental education, awareness and training and for research contribution to natural resource/environment policy making, by His Excellency, The President of the Cooperative Republic of Guyana.

 Patrick Caron is a French geography researcher and specialist on food systems.
 He holds a Ph.D. in development geography from the Paris Ouest University and was CIRAD Director- General from 2010 to 2016.
 Currently he is Vice-President of the University of Montpellier, President of Agropolis International, and member of many institutional bodies.
 He chaired the High Level Panel of Experts of the UN Committee on World Food Security (HLPE/CFS) from 2015 to 2019.
 Dr. Caron is a member of the French Academies of Agriculture and Technology.
 He is co-chairing the IV Conference on Global Food Security in 2020 in Montpellier, France, and is a member of the Scientific Committee of the UN Summit on Food Systems (2021).